Bahay na bato: Northern Luzon

-Northern Luzon has some of the best preserved bahay na bato in the whole Philippines.
+Northern Luzon has some of the best preserved bahay na bato in the Philippines.
 The unique style of the north, commonly in the Ilocos Region, usually bases its design on brick materials.
-This material is commonly used in bahay na bato, churches and other constructed buildings, walls, monuments and fortification of the region.
+This material is commonly used in bahay na bato buildings, houses, churches, walls, monuments and fortification of the region.

-Brick was the essential building material in northern Luzon; houses and churches of brick were also built in scattered areas of the archipelago, all the way down to Jolo, Sulu.
-Unique designs of the north may include having the façade walls of the second level made up of stone material in many buildings, rather than the more common wooden second level façade in the rest of the country.
-However, buildings built in this style in the region still remain faithful to the nipa hut principle.
-These non-wooden (stone) second level façade walls style are also present in some of the bahay na bato of other regions besides the north, like the 1730 Jesuit house of Cebu in Visayas.
-The wooden second level façade bahay na bato are still present in the north.
+Brick was the essential building material in northern Luzon; houses and churches of brick were also built in scattered areas of the archipelago.
+Unique designs of the north may include having the façade walls of the second level made up of plastered bricks, embedded with a wooden frame.
+Although the wooden second level façade in bahay na bato are also present in the north.

-In Vigan, the capital of Ilocos Sur, many home owners chose to build both stories in brick, which was available in large quantities.
+In Vigan, the capital of Ilocos Sur, many homeowners built both stories in brick, which was available in large quantities.
 With the massive walls, the volada (an overhanging balcony) disappeared in many residences, and the kitchen became an extension in stone, with vents piercing the walls to let out smoke.

-Calabarzon
+Southern Tagalog

-Calabarzon is a region with some of the most thoroughly-preserved heritage houses, built mostly using adobe stones.
+Southern Tagalog, especially Calabarzon has some of the most thoroughly preserved heritage houses, built mostly using adobe stones.
 Towns along the coasts of Luzon, especially in Batangas, used roughly hewn blocks of coral and adobe stone.

 Central Luzon

-The bahay na bato in Bulacan and many in Central Luzon are famous for their carvings.
+The bahay na bato in Bulacan and the rest of Central Luzon are famous for their carvings.
 The most notable ones are in the Malolos, in its heritage core, where ancestral houses are located.
-Since adobe lends itself to sculpture, houses in Bulacan had façades decorated with carved flowers, leaves, and religious symbols.
+Since adobe lends itself to sculpture, houses in Bulacan had façades decorated with carved flowers, leaves, Classical motifs, Mudéjar motifs and religious symbols.

 Bicol

-Many constructions in the Bicol peninsula took advantage of the abundant volcanic stone sourced from nearby volcanoes.
-One characteristic of houses in Bicol is that ground floor overhangs are common considering the rainy climate of the region.
-Decorations tend to be minimal for these houses.
-Larger towns in Bicol boast a decent number of bahay na bato homes.
+Many constructions in the Bicol peninsula took advantage of the abundant volcanic stone from nearby volcanoes.
+One characteristic of houses in Bicol is that ground-floor overhangs are common, considering the region's rainy climate and decorations tend to be minimal for these houses.
+Larger towns in Bicol boast many bahay na bato homes.